HERE Artist Residency Program (HARP)

 *The artist or team is interested in actively participating both in the community of HERE and in a peer-based program aimed at exchanging resources, ideas, critique, and support.

-*The artist or team are proposing a project that is very early in its development process, and any underlying rights needed to work with pre-existing material for the project have already been secured.
+*The artist or team are proposing a project that is very early in its development process, meaning at its inception and has not been previously workshopped, and any underlying rights for pre-existing material for the project have already been secured.

 Additionally, HERE believes that diversity is extremely important within the makeup of our residency program.
 HARP actively seeks this diversity both from the work itself in terms of genre and content, and in the background of the artists.